xine2340/hima/doc/lab2_doc_readme/README.md

 **Email:** huang.2340@osu.edu

 ## Execution
 Assume the python 3 executable is named `python3`.
-Use `python3 lab2main
-test.core` to execute the program.
+Use `python3 lab2main.py test.core` to execute the program.

 ## Files

+### `node_*.py`
+The classes for the syntax tree nodes, following the object-oriented implementation guideline in class.

 ### `utils.py`
 Helper methods and const strings.
 This file is created for maximizing